seanf316/PC-Haven/README.md

 **Django Admin Menu**

-Staff (super_users) can access the Djnago admin by adding "/admin" to the end of the site url.
-From the admin they will be able to add new Categories/Sub-Categories if required and do all of the features available to staff.
+Staff (super_users) can access the Djnago admin by adding "/admin" to the end of the site URL.
+From the admin, they will be able to add new Categories/Sub-Categories if required and do all of the features available to staff.

 [Back to top &uarr;](#contents)